Trust

 Privacy

-What Articarry stores, who can see it, and the control a family keeps.
+What Articarry stores, who can see it, how long it is kept, and how a family can take it back.

 What Articarry stores